Live Query Statistics

 Now execute the query.
 The live query plan displays the overall query progress and the run-time execution statistics (e.g. elapsed time, progress, etc.) for the query plan operators.
 The query progress information and execution statistics are periodically updated while query execution is in progress.
 Use this information to understand the overall query execution process and to debug long running queries, queries that run indefinitely, queries that cause tempdb overflow, and timeout issues.

-The live execution plan can also be accessed from the Activity Monitor by right-clicking on the queries in the Active Expensive Queries table.
+The live execution plan can also be accessed from the Activity Monitor by right-clicking on any query in the Processes or Active Expensive Queries table.

 The statistics profile infrastructure must be enabled before live query statistics can capture information about the progress of queries.
-Specifying Include Live Query Statistics in Management Studio enables the statistics infrastructure for the current query session.
+Depending on the version, the overhead may be significant.
+For more information on this overhead, see Query Profiling Infrastructure.

 Monitor and Tune for Performance